 In a small bowl, mix 1 teaspoon of sugar into 1/2 cup of lukewarm water.
 Sprinkle the yeast on top and allow to stand for 10 minutes (if the yeast doesn't bubble, discard and buy new yeast as it means the yeast is no longer active).
 Stir to combine and set aside.

 Mix together the flour and 1/4 cup/50 g sugar in a large bowl and make a well in the middle.
 Add the eggs as well as the yeast mixture.

 Warm up milk in the microwave (it should be lukewarm).
 Add half of the milk to the well in the flour and mix until all ingredients are combined.
 Add the rest of the milk and whisk until smooth.

 Cover the bowl with a damp dish towel and allow to rise in a warm area for about 1 hour.
 Once the dough has doubled, stir in the salt.
 The dough should be very slack and have an almost thick batter consistency.

 Heat the oil in a deep pan or in a deep-fat fryer to 350 F/180 C. To check whether the oil is at the right temperature, stand the handle of a wooden spoon in the oil.
 If little bubbles form around it, the oil is ready.

-Using your fingers or tweezers, dip the apple slices into the dough mixture.
+Using your fingers or tweezers, dip the apple slices into the dough mixture shaking off any excess batter.
 Gently drop each apple round into the hot oil.

 Sieve confectioners' sugar over the apple beignets along with a dusting of ground cinnamon, and serve warm.